Multi-Carrier Agile Phased Array Radar: Simulation Results

+{In this subsection, we evaluate the proposed radar schemes in recovering a set of $ S $ scattering points in noiseless and noisy setups.
+In both scenarios, we use the standard grid points with grid intervals $ (\Delta_{\tilde{r}},\Delta_{\tilde{v}}) = (2\pi/M,2\pi/N) $.
+The range-Doppler parameters of scattering points are randomly selected from the grid points, angle parameters are randomly set from the continuous set $ \varTheta $, and scattering intensities are all set to unity.
+We apply \ac{cs} methods for range-Doppler recovery, and the indices of $ S $ most significant entries in $ \hat{ \bm \beta} $ are regarded as elements of the estimated support set.
+Hit rates are applied as performance metric, and a hit is proclaimed if the obtained support set is identical to the ground truth, which means all the range-Doppler parameters are reconstructed correctly.

-We first evaluate the proposed radar schemes in a noiseless setup.
-In the first experiment, we simulate different numbers of recoverable scattering points, $S$.
+In the noiseless experiment, we simulate different numbers of recoverable scattering points, $S$.
+We set the survival rate $u =0.4$ for jamming environments.
 The resulting hit rates versus $S \in \{1,\dots,N-1\}$ are depicted in Fig.~\ref{fig:full_noiseless_hitrate}.
 As expected, the hit rates decrease as $S$ increases.
-The performance of CAESAR is within a very small gap of that achievable using WMAR, because CAESAR and WMAR use the same amount of transmitted frequencies $K$, and the number of beamformed measurements is also the same.
-Hit rates of CAESAR and WMAR exceed that of FAR significantly.
-This gain stems from the fact that transmitting multi-carriers in each pulse of CAESAR and WMAR increases the number of observations, and thus raises the number of recoverable scattering points.
+The performance of \ac{caesar} is within a very small gap of that achievable using \ac{wmar}, because \ac{caesar} and \ac{wmar} use the same amount of transmitted frequencies $K$, and the number of beamformed measurements is also the same.
+Hit rates of \ac{caesar} and \ac{wmar} exceed that of \ac{far} significantly.
+This gain stems from the fact that transmitting multi-carriers in each pulse of \ac{caesar} and \ac{wmar} increases the number of observations, and thus raises the number of recoverable scattering points.}

-We next consider a jamming environment with survival rate $u =0.4$.
-The resulting hit rates evaluated for this setup are depicted in Fig.~\ref{fig:partial_noiseless_hitrate}.
-Comparing Figs. \ref{fig:full_noiseless_hitrate} and \ref{fig:partial_noiseless_hitrate}, we see that the hit rates of all radar schemes are degraded due to jamming.
-In the presence of jamming, CAESAR achieves roughly the same performance as costly WMAR, indicating the gains of spatial agility in such enviornments.
-In particular, for both missing patterns, CAESAR and WMAR have close hit rates and outperform FAR significantly, owing to the increased number of transmitting frequencies.

-Finally, we fix $S = 5$ and vary the pulse/observation survival rate $u$ to examine the robustness of the radars to the jamming intensities.
-The hit rate results are depicted in Fig.~\ref{fig:partial_vs_u_hitrate}, which again demonstrates the increased robustness of CAESAR and WMAR.
-Here, CAESAR achieves roughly the same performance as WMAR for all considered jamming profiles, and significantly outperforms FAR.